pysal/pysalREST/README.md

 Host-Only-Network
 ------------------
-The VM is set up to grab an I.P. address via DHCP and to setup a host-only network to allow the host computer to connect to the web application.
-The guest I.P. address is: 192.168.50.2.
-This is the I.P. address that you should enter into your web browser to access the sample application.
+The VM sets up a NAT and a host only netowrk.
+Port 8080 is forwarded from the guest to the host.
+To connect to the server use localhost:8080.
+To view the sample application use localhost:8080/index.html/

 Launching the Sample Application
 ---------------------------------